graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ## Processing a response

-In a typical environment, the source of a response may be some intermediary server such as an API gateway, a proxy, a firewall, etc.
+The source of a response may be an intermediary server, such as an API gateway, proxy, or firewall, in certain environments.

 Those intermediary servers may not understand GraphQL: in the case of an error, they may return their own non-GraphQL `application/json` response with a